derf/travelynx/README.md

   changes available to the public.

 The easiest way of making changes available is by maintaining a public fork of the Git repository.
 A tarball is also acceptable.
+Please change the `source` ref in travelynx.conf if you are using a fork with custom changes.